Basic Personal Amount

 Canada Workers Benefit

 The Canada Workers Benefit is a refundable tax credit that is available to taxpayers and their families who are working and earning a low income.
-This credit has been extended for the 2023 tax year to include a $15,239 secondary earner exemption, which will make the credit available to more Canadians.
+More information about the Canada Workers Benefit can be found here.

-Effective for 2023, advance payments of the CWB were issued automatically to taxpayers who were entitled to receive this benefit in the previous tax year.
-These payments began in July of 2023 and were made in the form of three payments with the total paid representing 50% of the CWB benefit eligibility for the prior taxation year.
-These taxpayers will be issued an RC210 form to include on their 2024 income tax return.
+Starting in July of 2023, advance payments of the CWB were issued automatically to taxpayers who were entitled to receive this benefit in the previous tax year.
+These payments are made in the form of three payments with the total paid representing 50% of the CWB benefit eligibility for the prior taxation year.
+These taxpayers will be issued an RC210 form to include on their 2025 income tax return.

 Charitable Donations